KyleMcSweeney3/discord-bot-test/README.md

 ### Commands
 1. /help -> Displays each of the available commands, and example usages.
-2. /pokedex <POKEMON> -> Displays high level pokedex data on the requested pokemon.
+2. /pokedex `pokemon` -> Displays high level pokedex data on the requested pokemon.
 Includes sprite image of the pokemon.
+3. /move `move` -> Provides information on the requested move
+4. /item `item` -> Provides detail on the requested item
+5. /randompokemon -> Provides high level pokedex data on a random pokemon
+6. /shinylookup `pokemon` -> Displays a front and back view of the requested pokemon in its shiny form.

+## Dependencies

+## Authors
+Kyle McSweeney - Sole Developer - [Github](https://github.com/KyleMcSweeney3)

+Pokémon © 2002-2022 Pokémon. © 1995-2022 Nintendo/Creatures Inc./GAME FREAK inc. TM, ® and Pokémon character names are trademarks of Nintendo.
+No copyright or trademark infringement is intended.